 Jennifer deBie was born in north east Texas in a tiny town you haven’t heard of.
-She was raised on The Chronicles of Narnia, The Little House on the Prairie, Redwall, and The Jungle Book (the real one with red tooth and claw).
+She was raised on The Chronicles of Narnia, The Little House on the Prairie, Redwall, and The Jungle Book (the real one, “We be of one blood thee and I”).
 When she ran outside, it was with four large dogs in tow to help her find her way home again before supper.

-When she started choosing books for herself as a teenager, her authors ran the gauntlet of Kristin Cashore, Tamora Pierce, Johnathan L. Howard, and Cassandra Claire, with jaunts into Christoper Paolini, Lemony Snickett, and Eoin Colfer.
+When she started choosing books for herself, her authors ran the gauntlet of Kristin Cashore, Tamora Pierce, Johnathan L. Howard, and Cassandra Claire, with jaunts into Christoper Paolini, Lemony Snickett, and Eoin Colfer.
 She has since discovered Neil Gaimen, Colm Toibin, Koushun Takami, and Susan Owens’ fabulous history of the Ghost in western society.